 - A BMI of between 25 and 29.9 is overweight.

 Body mass index calculator

-To calculate your BMI, you can use our BMI calculators or review our charts below.
+To calculate BMI, a person can use BMI calculators or review the charts below.

 Weight and height guide chart